DarkCat09/python-aternos/README.md

 # Stop
 myserv.stop()

-# Find server by IP
+# You can also find server by IP
 testserv = None
 for serv in atservers:
     if serv.address == 'test.aternos.org':